Research Experience for Undergraduates (REU)

 Other admission requirements:

-- Completed freshman year of study with an anticipated graduation date of December 2022 or later
+• Freshmen - seniors with anticipated graduation date December 2024 or later

-- Majors: Chemistry, chemical engineering, petroleum engineering, biomedical engineering, bioengineering or a closely related field
+• Majors: Chemical engineering, petroleum engineering, biomedical engineering, bioengineering or a closely related field

 We strongly encourage students from minority serving institutions and community colleges to apply.
 Women, minorities, and students with disabilities are also encouraged to apply.
 The University of Kansas is an equal opportunity institution, and our Academic Achievement and Access Center is dedicated to providing necessary services for individuals with special needs.

 Questions about the program?
-Contact Felipe Anaya at felipe.anaya@ku.edu.
+Contact Prof. Felipe Anaya at felipe.anaya@ku.edu.